gvwilson/thirdbit/src/fiction/santas/index.md

 Weapons at the ready,
 they set off.

-Once again the sky was a cloudless blue and the sun was so bright that it hurt Finner's eyes.
+Once again the sky was a cloudless blue, and the sun so bright that it hurt Finner's eyes.
 But he was dressed for the cold this time, and he knew (roughly) where he was going.
 Most importantly,
+he knew *why*,
-he knew *why* he was going there and had companions to go there with, even if Captain Abacus looked less gruntled than ever and some of the pirates kept looking at him as though he was an unwanted present fit only to be put in a closet until enough time had passed that he could be thrown out or thrifted.
+and had companions to go with.
+So what if Captain Abacus looked less gruntled than ever, and some of the pirates kept glancing at him as though he was an unwanted present fit only to be put in a closet until enough time had passed that he could be thrown out or thrifted?

 As they came up to the crest of a ridge
-Captain Clausbeard raised a hand.
+Captain Clausbeard raised a hook.
 Finner advanced the last few steps in a crouch.
 The factory he had seen on his first visit lay waiting in the hollow below.
 He wiped ice from his eyelashes.
-"There," he mouthed, pointing unnecessarily at the Santazilla standing guard beside it.
+"There," Finner mouthed, pointing unnecessarily at the Santazilla standing guard beside it.

 "Crikey," one of the pirates muttered.